Abraham Regelson: Biography

 Abraham Regelson was born in Hlusk, now Belarus, in the Russian Empire in 1896, and died at his home in Neveh Monossohn, Israel in 1981.
 His parents were Yehuda Zeev Regelson and Rashel Ozick.
 He is the maternal uncle of Cynthia Ozick.

 Regelson emigrated with his family to the United States when he was nine years old.
-He studied at a heder and public schools.
-He never finished formal studies, but was an autodidact who spent many hours in libraries.
+He studied at a Cheder and public schools.
+He never finished formal studies but was an autodidact who spent many hours in libraries.